 The following article is a result of research on sun skin damage, in particular with regards to children.
 This page is reproduce from American Academy of Dermatology.

 "Most people know that the sun is dangerous, but that does not always translate into recognizable protective actions," stated Dr. Robinson.
-"Parents need to take the warning about the dangers of the sun seriously and act now to protect the future health of their children."
+"Parents need to take the warning about the dangers of the sun seriously and act now to protect the future health of their children from sun skin damage."

 According to the survey, parents reported applying a sunscreen with a sun protection factor (SPF) of 15 or higher as their most frequent sun protection behavior (53%).
 Children’s use of sunscreen was significantly associated with sunny weather, family history of skin cancer, prior history of sunburns in the child, fair skin, and higher family income.
 In addition, children using sunscreen spent an average of nearly 22 percent more time in the sun on a weekend than children who were not using sunscreen.